Go and Rust comparison - building a task scheduler

 }

-This time I chose a simpler way to achieve it in async Rust - just spawn a new async task.
+So this time I chose a simpler way to achieve it in async Rust - just spawn a new async task.

 Example code in Rust: